MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys-resource-manager.md

 In this section, you configure customer-managed keys using Azure Resource Manager templates.
 By default, Azure Data Explorer encryption uses Microsoft-managed keys.
 In this step, configure your Azure Data Explorer cluster to use customer-managed keys and specify the key to associate with the cluster.

-If you are using a system assigned identity to access the key vault, leave `userIdentity` empty, otherwise set the identity's resource id.
+If you are using a system assigned identity to access the key vault, leave `userIdentity` empty, otherwise set the identity's resource ID.

 You can deploy the Azure Resource Manager template by using the Azure portal or using PowerShell.